 Combine the massive Disney library with the fact that HBO’s exclusives are seasonal, and you’ll have a strong case for Disney+.
 The decision is yours, but direct comparisons are the easiest way to decide what’s right for your budget.

 We recommend prioritizing real-life services like cloud storage and shopping, followed by news and entertainment.
 Games, although fun, are more of a time sink.
 But if you’re a gamer, an Apple Arcade subscription might take priority.

 All together, now

-So now that you’ve decided on the services you want to keep, why not officially group them together to make payments and budgeting even easier?
+So now that you’ve decided on the services you want to keep, why not officially group them to make payments and budgeting even easier?

-A popular method of tracking and paying for subscriptions is paying for all of them on a single credit card.
+A popular method of tracking and paying for subscriptions is paying for them on a single credit card.
 Each month, all your charges will hit the same card, which means you make only one lump payment.

 Bonus: While you’re looking at subscriptions, be sure to check out the Komando Community — The safe digital lifestyle community where you can make friends, stay informed and get exclusive access to my show.
 You can even try it free for seven days.
 Tap or click here to discover more perks.